Buenaventura, Valle del Cauca: Airport

-Gerardo Tobar López Airport connects Buenaventura with direct flights of 1 hour 20 minutes to Bogotá via Satena, as well as to other cities.
+Gerardo Tobar López Airport connects Buenaventura with direct flights to Dorado Airport of 1 hour 20 minutes to Bogotá via Satena, as well as to other cities.

 Crime

 Buenaventura has had a notorious history plagued by the Colombian armed conflict, drug trafficking, violence, and the presence of guerrilla and paramilitary groups.

 Colombian authorities have seized almost US$28 million in cash from drug kingpins.
 The money found was in several shipping containers sent from Manzanillo, Colima (Mexico) and Houston (United States), that belonged to brothers Luis Enrique and Javier Antonio Calle Serna, also known as the ‘Combas’.

 Between 2008 and 2010, the number of reported homicides in the city doubled.
 In 2010, the murder rate of Buenaventura was 175.2 homicides per 100,000, a rate 5 times the national average.
 To counter the violence, the Colombian government has set up a marine special forces unit in the worst area of the city.
 In 2011, it seemed that counter-violence efforts had improved crime metrics, even while aspects of the Colombian drug war in that city worsened.
 According to community activist Victor Hugo Vidal, "If you ask the authorities, they will tell you [the city] is better -- that the homicide rates are way down.
 But for us [living here], during the last 10 years, there has been no change."